segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 Summary
 -----

-In conclusion, the new notification channels in Android provide an improved experience for users - in terms of gaining more control over notifications, and this also helps us developers to be more decent in their use of notifications, and at the end of the day, it's a win-win situation.
+In conclusion, the new notification channels in Android provide an improved experience for users - in terms of gaining more control over notifications, and this also helps us developers to be more decent in our use of notifications.
+At the end of the day, it's a win-win situation.

-Finally, remember that come August, 2018, new apps and app updates will require you to target Android O (API level 26) or higher, and as a result will require you to implement notification channels if you show notifications in your app.
+Finally, remember that come August 2018 for new apps and November for app updates, you will be required to target Android O (API level 26) or higher.
+And as a result, this will require you to implement notification channels if you show notifications in your app.

-If you want to see some more code, I have a demo project with some of these implementations available on Github, check it out here:
+If you want to see some more code, I have a demo project with some of these implementations available on Github, check it out here: [https://github.com/segunfamisa/android-notification-channels-demo](https://github.com/segunfamisa/android-notification-channels-demo)

 Thanks for reading this post.
 Please feel free to give feedback, suggestions, corrections etc. Also, if you found the post useful, please share and/or leave a comment.